My Perfect Husband's Betrayal

 Declan immediately supported the idea, though he regretfully explained he couldn't join us—too many surgeries scheduled at the hospital.
 Thinking Beckett simply missed his grandparents, I agreed without hesitation and flew with him to Thorne City, where we spent two full months.

-When summer ended, I brought Beckett back to Valen City.
+When summer ended, I brought Beckett home.

-I forced a smile and nodded.
+I forced a smile.
 "Got it.
-Thanks for the heads up."
+Thanks."

-Ice water flooded through my veins.
-I stood frozen.
+Ice water flooded through me.

 I never imagined Declan would betray me.

-After that, Declan pursued me.
-I asked him why he hadn't saved me first.
-He smiled and said, "I wanted a legitimate excuse to kiss you."
+He smiled.
+"I wanted a legitimate excuse to kiss you."

-That moment, I fell completely.
+I fell completely.

-We dated through college and married shortly after graduation with a lavish wedding.
-Our married life revolved around my preferences—I managed his meals, his wardrobe, every detail of daily life.
-He never complained, always said I took perfect care of him.
-He remembered every anniversary, surprised me constantly, never let me feel hurt.
-His emotional support was flawless.
+We dated through college and married shortly after graduation.
+Our life revolved around my preferences—I managed his meals, his wardrobe, every detail of our days.
+He never complained.
+He remembered every anniversary, surprised me often, never let me feel slighted.
+Friends would say, "Marrying a man like Declan is a blessing."

 I thought that was happiness.